WebOrigami/docs/content/builtins/tree/paths.md

 supertitle: "Tree."
 ---

-Returns an array of slash-separated paths for all values in the tree.
+Returns an array of slash-separated paths for all values in the [map-based tree](/async-tree/mapBasedTree.html).

 ```console
 $ ori greetings.yaml